 Library & Store

-I also tested the quality of the audio books I downloaded.
+We also tested the quality of the audio books we downloaded.
 There are dozens of sites on the internet that offer free audio books, but there’s very little quality control and many of the files are self-published or poorly recorded.
-In my evaluation process, I looked for memberships that offer cheap and easy access to well-produced recordings of popular books.
+In our evaluation process, we looked for memberships that offer cheap and easy access to well-produced recordings of popular books.

-I evaluated the most basic plan each site offers and compared their prices.
-Finding the best audio book subscription service is a balancing act; you want access to a large library with well-produced audio books at the cheapest price, and each service I tested takes a slightly different approach to make this possible.
+We evaluated the most basic plan each site offers and compared their prices.
+Finding the best audio book subscription service is a balancing act; you want access to a large library with well-produced audio books at the cheapest price, and each service we tested takes a slightly different approach to make this possible.

 Another thing to consider is whether you get to keep the books you download, even if you decide to cancel your membership.
 While some of our top choices give you access to many books per month, you can’t keep them, and it’s nice to add books to your personal library to share and listen to again.